"There are a number of different factors that go into choosing the right type of sliding door for your room divider or wardrobe.

 Many ceilings are simply plasterboard and they can hold a guide track but no weight.
 In many cases a bulkhead, being stronger, can also solve this issue.

-If your ceiling is plasterboard then most of the weight will be on the bottom track with a guide track at the top.
+If your ceiling is plasterboard with no internal access then most of the weight of the room divider will be on the bottom track with a guide track at the top.

 In most cases where a bottom track is installed it doesn't impede the opening so you and your family won't trip over it when walking through the opening.